rust-lang/lang-team/src/design_notes/general_coroutines.md

 - In fact, `return` behaves exactly like a simultaneous `yield` + `break 'closure_body`.
   - In a sense, every closure already has a single yield point at which it resumes after `return`.
-  - `yield` only adds additional resume points: hence the need for a discriminant.
+  - A `yield` adds a second resume point: hence the need for a discriminant.
+- Under that proposal, anywhere a closure can be used, a coroutine can too.
+And vice versa.

 ## Past discussions